NYIT Ranks among the Best Colleges for Veterans

 Federal Pell Grant: A federal grant program for needy postsecondary students who have not yet received a bachelor's degree or first professional degree; administered by the Department of Education.

-Federal Perkins Loan: One of the campus-based programs, a long term, low interest loan program for both undergraduate and graduate students at a current interest rate of 5%.
+Federal Perkins Loan: One of the campus-based programs, a long term, low interest loan program for students at a current interest rate of 5%.

 Federal Supplemental Educational Opportunity Grant (FSEOG): One of the campus-based programs; grants to undergraduate students of exceptional financial need who have not completed their first bachelor's degree and who are financially in need of this grant to enable them to pursue their education.
 Priority for SEOG grants must be given to Pell Grant recipients with the lowest EFC's.

-Federal Work-Study Program: One of the campus based programs; a part time employment program which provides jobs for undergraduate and graduate students who are in need of such earnings to meet a portion of their educational expenses.
+Federal Work-Study Program: One of the campus based programs; a part time employment program which provides jobs for students who are in need of such earnings to meet a portion of their educational expenses.

 Financial Need: The difference between the institution's cost of attendance and the family's ability to pay.
 Ability to pay is represented by the expected family contribution for federal need-based aid and for many state and institutional programs.